mayankkankoriya/HTML-PROJECT/README.md

 # RESORT_REPLICA
-This is project is build on html featrues are
+This is project is build on html- featrues are
 -book the rooms in resort
 -check availability of rooms